 Invitation for Investor(s)

 Serious investors are invited to study our information on this site.
-Real Art GmbH (formerly Aero Visions International, Inc.) is searching for financial sources for this highly advanced and potential project to start immediately with prototyping.
+Real Art GmbH (formerly Aero Visions International, Inc.) has opportunities for financial sources for this highly advanced and potential project to start immediately with prototyping.
 Interested investors with qualifying financial backgrounds please feel free to read our Investor cover letter.
 For more information about the designer, check out the aviation credentials.

 The following list of pre-defined design requirements was chosen for the Twin-engine concept: